The 17 best books about space you need to know about now

 Not all explorers don spacesuits or launch rockets.
 Some of them reach out across the universe intellectually, drawing us along as they stretch out though the far reaches of space.

-'NightWatch: A Practical Guide to Viewing the Universe,' by Terrance Dickinson, $27, Amazon
+'NightWatch: A Practical Guide to Viewing the Universe,' by Terence Dickinson, $27, Amazon

 You might be amazed by how much you can see at night with just your eyes (and perhaps a modest pair of binoculars).
 Even light-choked suburban skies are full of wonders once you know what to look for.
 Nightwatch is a prime guide for beginners, but it’s also a gateway drug for those tempted to try their hand at more advanced stargazing.